Bilibino: History

 As with much of the rest of Chukotka, the earliest human remains found in the region around Bilibino have been dated to the Early Neolithic, with camp sites having been excavated at Orlovka 2, a site on the banks of the Orlovka River, as well as at Lakes Tytyl and Ilirney.

 Interest in the area around the present day site of the town began in the 1920s when prospectors including Soviet geologist Yuri Bilibin (1901–1952) discovered gold in the region and began to make assessments regarding the commercial viability of its extraction.
 In March 1955, gold mining operations commenced and the construction of a settlement started, though at this stage it was little more than a collection of geologists' and prospectors' tents, who had originally been based in Seymchan.
 Because of his discovery of gold in the region, particularly within the vicinity of the Bolshoy Anyuy and Maly Anyuy Rivers, the geologists named the new settlement after Yury Bilibin, and the new name was officially adopted in February 1956.
 On September 6, 1958, Bilibino was granted urban-type settlement status.

 Bilibino's development intensified in the early 1960s when it was joined to the Pevek power grid.
 On August 2, 1961, Bilibino became the administrative center of the Eastern Tundra District (Rayon Vostochnoy Tundry) which was renamed Bilibino District (Bilibinsky Rayon) on the occasion.
 In 1965, the Soviet government decided to build the Bilibino Nuclear Power Plant.
 The construction aided by several hundred volunteers from the Komsomol organization was completed in 1974; by 1976 three additional reactors were put into operation.
 Town status was granted to Bilibino on June 28, 1993.

 Administrative and municipal status

 Within the framework of administrative divisions, Bilibino serves as the administrative center of Bilibinsky District, to which it is directly subordinated.
 As a municipal division, the town of Bilibino is, together with the selo of Keperveyem, incorporated within Bilibinsky Municipal District as Bilibino Urban Settlement.

 Economy

-The town is home to the world's northernmost nuclear power plant, the Bilibino Nuclear Power Plant, which opened in January 1974.
-It is the only nuclear power plant in the Russian Far East and has four reactors, each with an output of 12 MWe.
-The plant will be progressively shut down and decommissioned, and will be replaced by the Akademik Lomonosov floating nuclear power plant.
-The first reactor was shut down at the end of 2018.
+The town was home to the world's northernmost nuclear power plant, the Bilibino Nuclear Power Plant, which opened in January 1974.
+It was the only nuclear power plant in the Russian Far East had four reactors, each with an output of 12 MWe.
+The plant began the process of decommissioning 7 years before it's eventual close in 2025, with the first reactor shut down in 2018.
+The plant then progressively shut down, with it finally closing in December of 2025 after Unit 3 and Unit 4 were taken offline that month.
+The beginning of full site rehabilitation is expected to occur from around 2054.
+It was replaced by the Akademik Lomonosov floating nuclear power plant which has a capacity of 70MW and will be providing electricity and heat to the region.

 The nearest operating gold mine is located 20 km west of the town.